PhilippC/keepass2android/docs/Build.readme.md

 ## Building the required components:

-This is done on the command line and requires the Android SDK & NDK.
+This is done on the command line and requires the Android SDK & NDK and Java JDK.

 ### On Windows
 - Setup your environment: